mikko-ahonen/mikko-ahonen.github.io/index.md

 ## Jauzo and Mikko Ahonen

-Jauzo Oy provides sub-contracting services for Finnish IT conulting companies.
+Jauzo Oy provides sub-contracting services for IT conulting companies.

 Mikko Ahonen is the leading consultant for Jauzo Oy.
-He works mainly as a full-stack develop/architect, but may also work in various coordinating roles when needed.
-He likes to work with startups and in first phases of projects where the roles and requirements are not yet clear.
+He currently works as mainly as full-stack develop/architect, but also takes on various coordinating roles when needed.
+He likes to work with startups and in first phases of projects where the product concepts, roles, requirements and processess are still not yet clear.

-He has worked with wide range of technologies, but currently he prefers to work with projects that use python/django, Javascript and Postgres.
+He has worked with wide range of technologies.
+Currently he prefers to work with projects that use python/django, Javascript and Postgres.

 On his free time, he spends time with his family, dances argentine tango.
 He is also a gentleman scientist, working on microscope automation, image recognition for health care and deep learning algorithms.

+## VAT Number

+2278636-6 or FI-22786366

+## Invoicing Details

+## Contact information

+Standard email addresses using first.last at jauzo.com

 ## Technical notes